-I am very supportive of the great job that the Bureau does, under demanding circumstances, still am.
-However, in the last month or so I have encountered confusing advice provided by the site and hotline, and am at a loss to know what is going on.
+I am very supportive of the great job that the Bureau does, under demanding circumstances.
+However, in the last month or so I have encountered confusing advice provided by the site and hotline, and have to ask myself what is going on BI?

 Given the fact that publishing incorrect or unclear information can result in:

 - Our contravening BI regulations, with the attendant risk of fines, imprisonment or deportation.

 - Spending unnecessary time and effort getting to an office only to find out you needn’t have been there in the first place.

 I think that getting this sorted out is important and I am appealing to your undoubted professional integrity to ask that you address the issues which I have outlined in this post.

 I believe this will be to the mutual benefit of both the Bureau and its clients.

 Annual Reporting For Holders Of Sec 9a Tourist Visas

 Every year at reporting time the same fight between different factions of the Expat community arises over this question.
 Should Sec 9a holders with an ACR I-Card need to be reporting in the first 60 days of the year.

 I have been on a different visa for a long time so all I can do when answering peoples questions about the correct option is to: